noooop/Reading_List/awesome_ocr.md

 - Mon, 18 Aug 2025 [DianJin-OCR-R1: Enhancing OCR Capabilities via a Reasoning-and-Tool Interleaved Vision-Language Model](https://arxiv.org/abs/2508.13238)
   - Built on Qwen/Qwen2.5-VL-7B-Instruct
   - on a single node with 8 NVIDIA A100 GPUs
+  - four-stage process
+    - think: it starts with its own OCR read
+    - tool : then consults specialized external tools for a second opinion
+    - rethink : re-examines the image with that extra context
+    - answer : finally delivers its response

 # Benchmark
 - Tue, 10 Dec 2024 [OmniDocBench: Benchmarking Diverse PDF Document Parsing with Comprehensive Annotations](https://arxiv.org/abs/2412.07626)